wakesmiles/mysmile/README.md

 ## Run in Development Mode

 To run this application locally, first add an `.env.local` file into the root of this repository folder in your local IDE.
 Database client credentials will go into this file as environment variables for security reasons.
-If you're a developer on this project, please contact Fall 2022's Technical Lead, Alison "Lia" Zhang, for the information.
+If you're a developer on this project, see the developer docs provided for you by admin (created by the Fall 2022 team).
+If not found, contact Fall 2022's Technical Lead, Alison "Lia" Zhang, for the information.

 Run the development server with